Accessible Voting for Persons with Disabilities

 - Participate in supervised voting, if made available at your assisted living or nursing home facility.
 See section 101.655, Florida Statutes.
 You can also request that your vote-by-mail ballot be sent to you there.

-Contact your county Supervisor of Elections for more information about these options.
+Contact your county Supervisor of Elections for more information.

 Polling Place Accessibility